geotools/geotools/docs/user/library/xml/geometry.rst

 * SRS

-  Internally in GeoTools we use real CoordianteReferenceSystem instances to record what the numbers mean.
+  Internally in GeoTools we use real CoordinateReferenceSystem instances to record what the numbers mean.
 In GML they use a simple string called "SRS" (ie Spatial Reference System).::